mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 - Who pays employees for work on closing day?
 - Who pays fees associated with closing (e.g., escrow fees)?

+### In the transition agreement, weigh calendar days higher than work hours

+Most acquisitions have terms around how much work the seller agrees to do after the sale to help the buyer with the post-close transition.

+My initial offer to the buyer was that I'd do free consulting after the closing for two weeks up to 40 hours per week, and after that, he could purchase consulting hours from me for $180/hr for up to 10 hours per week.

+The buyer counteroffered a 30-day free consulting period with a maximum of 80 hours per week, so it's the same total hours stretched over a longer period.

+I didn't realize until we did the transition that

+My initial offer to the buyer for

+I agreed to 40 hours per week, but I realized pretty quickly after the sale that it was impossible for the buyer to take.

+But I also had time off, so I agreed to extend the duration.

 ### Disconnect non-transferable accounts from business email before closing

 Sales below $1M are usually asset sales, meaning that the buyer is purchasing assets from the business but not the business itself.
 This is in contrast to a stock sale, where the buyer purchases the business and everything it owns.